vishnpon/health-timeline/README.md

 A clinical data visualization tool that lets users search any drug and instantly see FDA-reported adverse events visualized across multiple interactive charts.

-Built as a portfolio project to demonstrate health data visualization skills using React and the OpenFDA public API.

 ## Live Demo
 https://clinicaltrace.netlify.app/